glomopay/scout-ops/README.md

 | **DateTime Column** | `dateTimeColDataType` | `TimeUnix` | Default timestamp column format |
 | **DateTime Type** | `dateTimeType` | `DATETIME64` | ClickHouse datetime type |

-These defaults ensure consistency across all teams and reduce setup complexity.
+These defaults are centrally managed in the `configs/alerts.libsonnet` file and ensure consistency across all teams and reduce setup complexity.
 You can override any of these defaults in your `alerts.jsonnet` file by specifying the corresponding field:

 ## Best Practices